-Note: You must select the same IP protocol as that selected on the Network Details panel.
+Note: You must select the same IP protocol as the one that was selected during the VCS cluster configuration.

 Virtual IP address Specify a unique virtual IP address.

 Subnet mask Specify the subnet mask to which the IP address belongs.

 Virtual name Specify a virtual name.

 Network Adapter column Select the network adapter that will host the virtual IP.

-If you want to add another virtual IP address, click Add virtual IP address.

-15 On the Failover ESX Host Details panel, specify the ESX hosts and the administrative user account details for each host, and then click Next.
+11 On the Storage HA Inputs panel, specify the ESX/ESXi hosts and the administrative user account details for each host, and then click Next.